zv3zdochka/Pumlang/README.md

  # PumLang

-This guide contains information about the PumLang project - the PumLang programming language interpreter.
+This guide contains information about the PumLang project - the PumLang programming language interpreter based on Python.
 This was a tutorial project, so I'll try to add some comments in the code and describe what works and how it works as much as possible.

 # Description